 Companies that manufacture medical devices tend to have significant resources to defend against product liability claims.
 Consequently, injured patients need experienced and aggressive legal representation, even when it’s clear that an injury or death resulted from a faulty medical device.

 At Shaw Cowart LLP, we have the experience, skill and resources to take on large manufacturers and obtain optimal results for our clients.
-You can fill out our online consultation form or call our Austin law office at 512-499-8900 or toll free at 877-303-0383.
+You can fill out our online consultation form or call our Austin law office at 512-499-8900.
 We understand what you’re going through, and we can help.